 - 2 Bay Leaf

-- 1 Tbsp Fried onion slivers for topping
+- 1 tablespoon Fried onion slivers for topping

-- 1 Tbsp Dang Lightly Salted Toasted Coconut Chips for topping
+- 1 tablespoon Dang Lightly Salted Toasted Coconut Chips for topping

-In a small heavy bottom stainless pot or non-stick pot, add 1 tbsp coconut oil and heat in medium heat.
+- In a small heavy bottom stainless pot or non-stick pot, add 1 tablespoon coconut oil and heat in medium heat.

 - Add onion and bay leaves and cook until onion pieces are translucent or for 2 minutes.